Williamsburg International F.C.

+Beginning in Spring 2024, with a feature on Williamsburg International's season opener, the Game on Wheels sports blog, written by Tyrese Alleyne-Davis began a series of articles covering the club.

 Williamsburg International FC Club President Charles von Rosenberg was interviewed by Game in Frame as part of the Spring preview series in January 2022.

 Williamsburg International FC Club Manager Jason Roos was interviewed as part of a feature on the club by Protagonist Soccer in February 2021.

 The club was mentioned in a September 2020 op-ed in The New York Times on keeping New York's rich amateur soccer legacy alive during the COVID-19 pandemic.

 In September 2018, the club was one of six teams featured in Front Row Soccer's coverage of the annual Sal Rapaglia Cup.
 Williamsburg International earned their spot in the tournament, reserved for the champions of the Eastern New York State Soccer Association's competitions, by winning the 2018 Jack Flamhaft Cup.

 In February 2017, Charles von Rosenberg, one of the club's founders, was interviewed by American Pyramid Blog as part of their ongoing feature highlighting soccer at the local level.

 In 2016, Josh Roos, WIFC Communications and Marketing Officer, was interviewed as part of ThemeBoy's showcase to discuss his redesign of the club's website.

 History

 Early years (2010–2013)

 Williamsburg International Football Club was founded in 2011 as "Doyle's Corner Football Club" in New York City.
 The club played in weeknight men's leagues in Manhattan, Queens, and Brooklyn before joining the Cosmopolitan Soccer League in August 2013.

-A frequent early gathering spot for post-match drinks was Astoria’s Doyle’s Corner Pub, influencing the early naming of the team and referenced to this day through the club's moniker "The Doylies".
+A frequent early gathering spot for post-match drinks was Astoria's Doyle's Corner Pub, influencing the early naming of the team and referenced to this day through the club's moniker "The Doylies".
 It was here where the team first learned of the Cosmopolitan Soccer League and began to dream of a full-fledged eleven-a-side club.

-During this time the club earned its first trophy by winning the 2013 New York Men’s Williamsburg Wednesday Fall Championship.
+During this time the club earned its first trophy by winning the 2013 New York Men's Williamsburg Wednesday Fall Championship.
 The Doylies would go on to have continued success in weeknight leagues and small-sided tournaments, winning trophies in 2015, 2016, 2017, and 2018.